 20. Establish Clear Limits So That You May Genuinely Disengage

-Set and communicate your working hours to your coworkers and customers so that everyone is on the same page.
+Set and communicate your working hours to your coworkers and customers, so everyone is on the same page.
 This should mention when you'll be accessible to react and when you'll be working.

 21. Make An Investment In Your Connections

 A lack of good connections doubles the chance of dying prematurely from any cause.
 That's almost as bad as smoking 15 cigarettes per day.
-Solid ties and social support, on the other hand, may enhance health and lengthen life.
+On the other hand, solid ties and social support may enhance health and lengthen life.

 Make time to nurture the connections that are important to you.
-If you've taken the steps to disconnect, you'll be able to focus more on the people with whom you spend your time.
+If you've taken steps to disconnect, you'll be able to focus more on the people you spend your time with.

 22. Make Time For Your Family In Your Schedule

-This will only work if everyone in your family makes this time a priority.
+This will only work if everyone in your family prioritizes this time.
 Ensure that everyone is on the same page.
-You must all resolve to take the required efforts to carve out this time.
+It would help if you resolved to make the required efforts to carve out this time.
 You may also use this time to make long-distance calls to family members or other loved ones.

 23. Make Quality Time A Priority

-Identify what is actually essential to you rather than spreading yourself so thin that nothing seems fulfilling.
-Exploring your Ikigai or doing a values exercise might help you understand and explain this for yourself.
-Take an honest look at how you use your own time based on what you've learned.
+Identify what is essential to you rather than spreading yourself so thin that nothing seems fulfilling.
+Exploring your Ikigai or doing a values exercise might help you understand and explain this.
+Take an honest look at how you use your time based on what you've learned.

-Which hobbies and relationships enrich your life and which drain your soul?
+Which hobbies and relationships enrich your life, and which drain your soul?
 Determine where you'll spend your time now that you have this knowledge.
 Make high-value relationships and activities a priority.
 One of those connections, don't forget, is with yourself.
-Allow yourself to appreciate that quality time for yourself to re-energize when you have downtime.
+Allow yourself to appreciate that quality time to re-energize when you have downtime.

 24. Begin Small

 Healthier habits may help you feel better about yourself.
-Staying active and/or changing your dietary habits are examples of these activities.
+These activities are examples of staying active and/or changing your dietary habits.
 However, developing such behaviours might be tough.
-The capacity to do the activity and a trustworthy reminder that reminds us to do it are the other essential factors for success.
+The other essential factors for success are the capacity to do the activity and a trustworthy reminder that reminds us to do it.

-One approach to succeed, according to BJ Fogg, author of Tiny Habits, is to create something so easy and little that you have no excuse not to do it.
+According to BJ Fogg, author of Tiny Habits, one approach to succeed is to create something so easy and little that you have no excuse not to do it.
 Even if you're in a hurry, unwell, or distracted, you'll be able to complete the task.